Being itchy is no fun for anyone, and that includes your dog. Itchiness is a common problem for dogs and a true frustration for pet owners.

 - Supplement and drug interactions — such as Anticoagulants, Doxorubicin, and NSAIDs (non-steroidal anti-inflammatory drugs)

-- Changes in platelet functions which can lead to blood clotting issues
+- Changes in platelet functions can lead to blood clotting issues

 - Weight gain

 - Vomiting and diarrhea

 - Delayed wound healing

 - Vitamin A overdose can occur